Charles de Gaulle: Reputation

 Régis Debray called de Gaulle "super-lucide" and pointed out that virtually all of his predictions, such as the fall of communism, the reunification of Germany and the resurrection of 'old' Russia, came true after his death.
 Debray compared him with Napoleon ('the great political myth of the 19th century'), calling de Gaulle his 20th-century equivalent.

-While de Gaulle had many admirers, he was also one of the most hated and reviled men in modern French history.
+While de Gaulle had many admirers, he was also one of the most despised and reviled men in modern French history.